Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 ### Dag Operator

 The scheduler is only going to Parse a python file in the dag directory if the file has the word DAG or the word airflow, you can change this in the configuration file.
-To create a dag you have to use the DAG operator.

-Parameters of the DAG operator:
+Parameters of the DAG Constructor:

 - Dag_id: Name of your dag ( if two DAGs have the same dag id no errors will show, one of the DAGs will appear randomly at every dag_dir_list_interval on the UI)
 - Description